Wildfire-prone California to consider new rules for property insurance pricing

 “California’s 35-year-old regulatory system is outdated, cumbersome and fails to reflect the increasing catastrophic losses consumers and businesses are facing from inflation, climate change, extreme weather and more residents living in wildfire prone areas,” Denni Ritter, vice president for state government relations, said in a statement.

-Jeremy Porter, a co-author of the Front Street Foundation report on climate risk, said allowing insurers to consider climate change in their pricing might lead to more competition in the state’s insurance market.
+Jeremy Porter, a co-author of the First Street Foundation report on climate risk, said allowing insurers to consider climate change in their pricing might lead to more competition in the state’s insurance market.

 “If this is implemented correctly, this would definitely allow insurers to come back into the market in California,” he said.

-Note: This story has been corrected to fix the second reference to the foundation to say First Street, not Front Street.